-Since a bottle warmer's primary purpose is to provide your baby with a comfortably warm meal, warming efficiency is a top priority.
-Ideally, you can toss in a bottle, tend to the baby, and return to a perfect bottle every time.
-Some warmers can produce consistent results every time, while other warmers vary from cycle to cycle, leaving us with an overly hot or still cold bottle.
-Because time is precious, a consistent warmer like the Chicco NaturalFit is a great option; it heats reliably close to the ideal temperature of 98 degrees each time.
+Since a bottle warmer's primary purpose is to provide your baby with an appetizing meal, warming efficiency is a top priority.
+Ideally, you can toss in a bottle, tend to the baby, and return to a perfect bottle every time; no re-dos, no accidents.
+Some warmers can produce consistent results every time, while other warmers vary from cycle to cycle, leaving you with an overly hot or still lukewarm bottle.
+Because time is precious, a consistent warmer like the Chicco NaturalFit is greatly appreciated; it heats reliably close to the ideal temperature of 99 degrees each time.
 The Kiinde Kozi also warms consistently but has a lower final temperature.

 Is It Easy to Use?

-Before a bottle warmer can fit seamlessly into your routine, you have to learn how to use it.
-The warmers in this review carry in the number of parts they include, ranging from one solid unit, like the Kiinde Kozii, to a machine with many extra pieces and accessories.
-Other things to consider are the setting options and heating charts.
+Before a bottle warmer can fit seamlessly into your routine, you have to learn how to use it, and some units have a steeper learning curve than others.
+The warmers in this review vary in the number of parts they include.
+Some are a single piece with no accessories, like the Kiinde Kozii.
+Others have many extra parts, such as adapters, bottle baskets, or measuring devices.
+Other ease-of-use factors to consider are the setting options and the clarity of heating charts.
 How hard are they to master?
-No matter what, using the warmer takes some adjustments and fiddling, but your personal operations should be as close to the instructions as possible.
+No matter what, your personal operations should be as close to the instructions as possible.

-It is inevitable that you will go through some trial and error before you consistently reach the perfect setting for the particular bottle and starting milk temperature that your baby uses most often.
-But it shouldn't take more than a day or so of fiddling to get your machine working correctly.
+You will go through some trial and error before finding the perfect setting that gives you consistent results for your bottle type and starting milk temperature.
+However, it shouldn't take more than a day or so of fiddling to get your machine working correctly; after that, it should be a piece of cake.
 Some of the easiest to use warmers are the Kiinde Kozii, the Tommee Tippee 3-in-1 Advanced, and the Chicco NaturalFit.

 What's Your Bottle Style?

 Before choosing a warmer, think about the type of bottle you'll be using.
 As we mentioned above, some warmers don't fit extra-wide mouth bottles like the Tommee Tippee.
-Other bottle warmers, like the Boon Orb, offer adapters for wide-mouth and narrow-mouth bottles.
-The Kiinde Kozii, Tommee Tippee 3-in-1 Advanced, and the Chicco NaturalFit work well with all bottle types, and the first two also work with milk storage bags.
+Some warmers, such as the Boon Orb, have available adapters for different bottle sizes.
+The Kiinde Kozii, Tommee Tippee 3-in-1 Advanced, and the Chicco NaturalFit work well with all bottle types, and the first two are compatible with breastmilk storage bags.

 Do You Have Multiples?

-Lastly, you'll want to know which warmers have a recommended wait time between running cycles.
-Being able to start consecutive warming cycles is vital if you need to heat two or more bottles in a row, say for twins.
+If you have twins or two babies that are close in age, you'll want to know if a warmer has a required wait time between running cycles.
+Starting consecutive warming cycles is vital if you need to heat two or more bottles in a row.
 It's also handy if the first cycle doesn't quite get the milk warm enough, and you need to add more time.
 The longest wait time we found between uses was close to 30 minutes (or until the unit cools down) for the Chicco NaturalFit, while the Tommee Tippee doesn't list a wait time at all.

 Can You Keep it Clean?

 This metric is pretty self-explanatory but something you'll want to consider.
-Although cleaning isn't always a per-use or even daily requirement, cleaning is essential to keeping this product running properly.
-We found that unless you spill milk on the unit, cleaning comes down to proper maintenance.
-Since all of these machines use water in some form or another to warm the bottle, the issue lies in mineral deposits forming somewhere on the unit, usually in the warming chamber or the heating element.
+Although manufacturers don't always require daily cleaning, basic maintenance is essential to keeping your product running properly.
+We found that you can usually reduce cleaning to a simple wipe-down.
+Since all of the machines we test use water in some form or another, the most common issue lies in the formation of mineral deposits.
+This typically happens in the warming chamber or directly on the heating element.

-Every warmer we tested instructs you to use a vinegar solution for an occasional deep clean.
-This process, also called descaling, gets rid of these deposits.
-We also found that warmers with a reservoir system carry a higher risk of mold or mildew build-up, so they should be cleaned out more frequently to avoid that possibility.
+Every warmer we tested instructs you to use either a descaling agent or a vinegar solution for an occasional deep clean.
+This process, called descaling, gets rid of these deposits.
+We also find that warmers with a reservoir system carry a higher risk of building mold and mildew, so they should be cleaned out more frequently.

-Our main goal while testing bottle warmers is to assess the safety and see if each could warm a bottle of milk consistently and efficiently without overheating or damaging the contents' nutritional value.
-We also looked for ease of use and cleaning.
-We tested each warmer extensively and performed hours of research to find the best products on the market.
+Our main objective while testing bottle warmers is to assess the safety and see if each could warm a bottle of milk consistently and efficiently without overheating or damaging the contents' nutritional value.
+Secondary factors include ease of use and cleaning.
+We test each warmer extensively and perform hours of research to make sure we include the best products on the market.

 Health and Safety

-We performed two different controlled tests of each warmer using the same protocol.
-We poured 4 ounces of milk into a 4 ounce Lifefactory Glass Bottle with a silicone sleeve.
-Each test started with milk between 42 F/5.6 C to 45 F/7.2 C. A professional-grade digital thermometer was placed directly in the center of the bottle for temperature recordings.
+For each warmer, we perform two different controlled tests using the same protocol.
+We pour 4 ounces of milk into a 4 ounce Lifefactory Glass Bottle with a silicone sleeve.
+Each test starts with milk between 42 F/5.6 C to 45 F/7.2 C. We then place a professional-grade digital thermometer directly in the center of the bottle for a temperature reading every 30 seconds.

-A common issue we anticipate is the likely event that bottles will be left in the unit after shut-down and continue heating.
-So, we kept the bottle inside and continued measuring temperatures every 30 seconds for a full 12 minutes.
+We anticipate that bottles may be forgotten and left in the unit longer than the recommended time, and so continue heating.
+To recreate this scenario, we keep the bottle inside the warmer and measure temperatures every 30 seconds for a full 12 minutes.

-In our tests, we use a glass bottle with a silicone sleeve, which takes longer to conduct heat than glass alone or plastic.
-So, our milk temperature measurements are likely to be lower than if you use a plastic bottle.
-However, the times are still accurate relative to one another and give a good indication of which warmers heat faster than others.
+In our tests, we use a glass bottle with a silicone sleeve.
+Silicone is an insulator, so it takes longer to conduct heat than glass alone or plastic.
+Therefore, our milk temperature measurements are likely low side when compared to a plastic bottle.
+However, the times are still accurate relative to one another and give an objective indication of which warmers heat faster than others.